Great Slave Lake: Suggested renaming

 In the late 2010s, many placenames within the Northwest Territories were restored to their indigenous names.
-It has been suggested that the lake be renamed as well, particularly because of the mention of slavery.
+It has been suggested--particularly because of the mention of slavery--that the lake be renamed as well.
 "Great Slave Lake is actually a very terrible name, unless you're a proponent of slavery," says Dëneze Nakehk'o, a Northwest Territories educator and founding member of First Nations organization Dene Nahjo.
 "It's a beautiful place.
 It's majestic; it's huge.
 And I don't really think the current name on the map is fitting for that place."
 He has suggested Tu Nedhé, the Dene Soline name for the lake, as an alternative.
 Tucho, the Dehcho Dene term for the lake, has also been suggested.

 Geography and natural history

-The Hay, Slave, Lockhart, and Taltson Rivers are its chief tributaries.
+The Hay, Slave (which in turn includes the Peace), Lockhart, and Taltson Rivers are its chief tributaries.
 It is drained by the Mackenzie River.
 Though the western shore is forested, the east shore and northern arm are tundra-like.
 The southern and eastern shores reach the edge of the Canadian Shield.
 Along with other lakes such as the Great Bear and Athabasca, it is a remnant of the vast glacial Lake McConnell.

 The lake has a very irregular shoreline.
 The East Arm of Great Slave Lake is filled with islands, and the area is within the proposed Thaidene Nene National Park Reserve.
 The Pethei Peninsula separates the East Arm into McLeod Bay in the north and Christie Bay in the south.
 The lake is at least partially frozen during an average of eight months of the year.